opencosmos/datacosmos-sdk/README.md

 ## Uploading Files and Registering STAC Items

-You can use the `DatacosmosUploader` class to upload files to the DataCosmos cloud storage and register a STAC item.
+You can use the `STACClient` class to upload files to the DataCosmos cloud storage and register a STAC item.

 ### **Upload and add STAC Item**